Partnering with Patients and Physicians to Enhance Access and Improve Compliance: Working Locally to Help Patients Get the Medicines They Need

 India

-Bristol-Myers Squibb has developed a number of market-specific initiatives in India to expand access to its medicines and make them more affordable.
-For example, programs offer special incentives to refill drug prescriptions for certain products.
+We’ve developed a number of market-specific initiatives in India to expand access to its medicines and make them more affordable.
+For example, we offer programs that offer special incentives on drug prescriptions for certain products.

-In addition, screening camps in India are supported by Bristol-Myers Squibb to uncover cases of hepatitis B and type 2 diabetes.
+In addition, we support screening camps in India to help diagnose cases of hepatitis B and type 2 diabetes for underserved patients.

 South America